 Boil the Berries and Sugar

-After the 8 hours of standing time, bring the mixture to a boil over medium heat.
+- After the 8 hours of standing time, transfer the berries and sugar to a non-reactive pan (stainless steel or enamel) and bring the mixture to a boil over medium heat.
 Stir in the lemon juice, return to boiling and allow to boil rapidly for 5 minutes.
 Remove the pan from the heat, cover, and let stand for 24 hours.

 Process the Jam